Fister sharp again, Bradley Jr. homers as Red Sox beat Blue Jays

+Doug Fister has quickly gone from a pitcher looking for a big league job right into being a key starter for a team chasing a division title.

-Doug Fister gave up one run over seven innings, Jackie Bradley Jr. hit a two-run homer and drove in three runs and the Boston Red Sox beat the Toronto Blue Jays 6-1 on Wednesday night, a day after the teams played a 19-inning marathon.
+Fister gave up one run over seven innings, Jackie Bradley Jr. hit a two-run homer and drove in three runs and the Boston Red Sox beat the Toronto Blue Jays 6-1 on Wednesday night, a day after the teams played a 19-inning marathon.

+The Red Sox claimed the 33-year-old Fister in June after he opted out of a Triple-A contract and was released by the Los Angeles Angels.
+In the last couple weeks, he's clearly been Boston's best starter.

+"To say that when we got him from the Angels that he would be running a streak of starts consecutively like he is, no — he's surpassed the initial expectation," Red Sox manager John Farrell said.
+"He's doing a great job."

 It was the second straight win for the AL East-leading Red Sox, who moved four games ahead of the second-place Yankees.
 New York's game at Baltimore was rained out.